 The implant posts mimic your tooth roots, which stimulate your jaw.
 This encourages new bone growth to allow your jaw to fuse to the posts through a process called osseointegration.
 Although it may be difficult waiting for your bone to heal, it’s essential to ensure your jaw can support the posts long-term.

 After about four to six months of healing, you’ll be ready to have your final restoration placed.
 Once we receive your dental crown, bridge, or denture, you’ll return to our office to have it attached to the implant post in your jawbone.
 Then, once it’s firmly in place and we’ve checked that your bite feels comfortable, you’ll be ready to show off your brand-new smile!

-Dental implants have an incredibly high success rate of over 95%, which means you can feel confident when you choose this treatment to replace your teeth.
-After your surgery, we will allow for your implants to fuse to your jawbone in a process called osseointegration.
-Then, we will restore your implants.
+- Dental implants have an incredibly high success rate of 90-95% after 10 years, which means you can feel confident when you choose a trusted implant dentist in Washington to replace your teeth.

 Who Dental Implants Can Help

 If you’re missing one or more teeth, then there are a number of ways you can deal with it.
 The easiest thing to do is just ignore it, but we don’t recommend that.
 When you’re missing a tooth, you’re more likely to get gum infections and your teeth are going to gradually shift towards the empty space.
 To maintain the health and aesthetics of your remaining teeth, we strongly recommend having your missing tooth/teeth replaced.
 The most effective way to accomplish this is with dental implants!
 First, we’ll review your oral health, overall health, and jawbone density to determine if you need to complete any preliminary procedure.
 Then, we’ll help you choose the right type of dental implant restoration for you.

 Who Is a Good Candidate for Dental Implants?